-Fayetteville had an antidiscrimination ordinance in force until January 2019, when the state Supreme Court ruled that it violates the state’s law prohibiting local laws that provide more protections to LGBT+ people than the state does.
+Fayetteville had an anti-discrimination ordinance in force until January 2019, when the state Supreme Court ruled that it violates the state’s law prohibiting local laws that provide more protections to LGBTQ+ people than the state does.
 That is, the city’s nondiscrimination law violated state law.
 No court has yet ruled on that state law’s constitutionality.

 Arkansas passed a Religious Freedom Restoration Act in 2015.
 It prohibits the government from levying a “substantial burden” on an individual’s freedom of religion, stipulating that such a “burden” must be a “compelling government interest” in the least restrictive manner possible.
 The state RFRA law mirrors the federal RFRA law, but Arkansas’s state Constitution does have additional language regarding religious liberty that the U.S. Constitution does not.

-Former Arkansas governor Mike Huckabee claimed in spring 2019 that LGBT+ rights are the “greatest threat” to American morality.
+Former Arkansas governor Mike Huckabee claimed in spring 2019 that LGBTQ+ rights are the “greatest threat” to American morality.

 The state’s entire congressional delegation has a zero percent equality score from HRC.